kensanata/bitlbee-mastodon/doc/HELP.md

 > **Default:** "\*NSFW\* "

 This is the text to flag sensitive content with.
 The default is Not Safe For Work (NSFW).
 If you wanted to simply use red for the sensitive content, you could use "^C5", for example.
 Be sure to use an actual Control-C, here.
 This might be challenging to enter, depending on your IRC client.
 Sadly, that's how it goes.
 For more information, see https://www.mirc.com/colors.html.

+## set visibility
+> **Type:** string
+> **Scope:** account
+> **Default:** "public"

+This is the default visibility of your toots.
+There are three valid options: "public" (everybody can see your toots), "unlisted" (everybody can see your toots but they are not found on the public timelines), and "private" (only followers can see them).
+For more information see https://github.com/tootsuite/documentation/blob/master/Using-Mastodon/User-guide.md#toot-privacy.
+This is used whenever you make a new post.
+You can override this visibility for new posts.
+See *[post](#post)* for more.

+Example:

+> **&lt;kensanata&gt;** private Good morning, fellow mastodonts!

 ## account add mastodon
 > **Syntax:** account add mastodon &lt;handle&gt;